EfthymiaKakoulidou/cakes-by-kg/README.md

 The colour I chose were inspired by the colours typically used for sweets that is pink(for sugar), brown(for chocolate) and white(for cream).

+#### Fonts

+I chose 2 fonts for the projest.
+Since the owner does not have a logo yet, I chose a more graphic one for the logo (Oooh baby) and a cleaner and more readable one for the rest of the content.

 ### Features
 The website is comprised of 7 pages, the home page, the about page, the gallery page which consists of 4 pages one for every type of cakes and treats and a contact page.